Roy-Levine/Week-01-Homework/README.md

 added alt description on url sourced in the CSS.
 Not sure whether this worked.

 attempted to move background (hero) image from CSS to html, for accessability purposes.
 Caused problems that I should have been able to fix but could not - so it remained unchanged.

+Intermittent commits were flailing exercises in getting the site to load right on the url and are not worth mentioning.

+on seventh commit, I pulled the background image out of the CSS for two reason.
+Firstly, I could not put an alt label on the image in CSS.
+Secondly, the image's native dimensions may have effected its display in the URL via github.
+We shall see.